 The boyfriend and I were arriving on two different flights about an hour apart.
 I was meet promptly by a Go Car Rental agent at the arranged pick up time.
 He had a nice sign board with the Go Car Rental logo and my name on it.
 We walked outside to take a short ride to their parking lot.
 There we filled out the required paperwork and inspection on the car.
 I was impressed that he went walked around the car and checked for existing damage.
 It was dark, and I didn’t see any.
 He told me that if I noticed any during daylight to give them a call, and they would add it to the form (a couple of hours later, I checked again and only found the car’s exterior to be a little dirty but that is typical of Iceland plus we had just driven close to 100km).
 He told me that the car had studded snow tires and showed me the most important feature of the car, the steering wheel heater.
 He asked if I had any questions about driving in Iceland (I didn’t, but this isn’t my first time diving in Iceland).
 He let me put the boyfriend on the Car Rental without having to see his Diver’s license without seeing his DL as he hadn’t landed yet, but I had all his information.
 The whole pick-up process took 15 mins.
 How I wish it had been this simple for us in Barcelona.
 I have to admit that this was exceptionaly easy and probably never going to happen again.

 My rental car was an upgraded Subaru Forrester.
 It had as mentioned earlier a steering wheel warm as well as the front seats were heated.
 It was an automatic which is nice when your boyfriend doesn’t drive a manual every day (Every car I have owned has been a manual and will stay that way for as long as I can get a manual).
 It had a backup camera as well as studded snow tires.
+Despite being a rental, if you wanted to add any more fancy additions to the car, as trips like these are to be cherished in an utmost sense of enjoyment, you can get those from Rav4 parts.

 The interior was spotless, and I really like that they had the plastic floor mats.
 It makes it so much nicer to get in a car with boots that have still have a little crude on them after a hike, that one couldn’t knock off.